 But why?
 Different blockchains offer different functionalities, and one of the biggest issues people have is the lack of interoperability between different blockchains.
 For example, the Bitcoin blockchain can’t talk to Ethereum and vice versa.
 Wrapped tokens can bridge the gap between different blockchains.

 WETH is an ERC-20 token on Ethereum pegged to the price of Ether.
 While Ethereum’s native token ETH, can be used to pay gas fees, WETH can’t.
 But WETH has a wider range of uses than Ether and has become very popular in the Decentralised Finance (DeFi) ecosystem.
 Pretty much any wallet in the Ethereum network will support WETH.

 On Ethereum, almost all fungible tokens follow the ERC-20 standard developed in 2015.
 This was developed to have a standard set of rules for tokens on the Ethereum blockchain.
-This simplified token launches and made all tokens on the blockchain comparable to each other.
+This simplified token launches and made all tokens on the blockchain comparable.

 Unfortunately, the Ether token itself does not comply with the ERC-20 standard.
 WETH solves this problem.

 For example, most Defi DApps now accept ERC-20 tokens for investment and staking opportunities.
-If you want to add ETH to a liquidity pool or use it as collateral, it is easier to have it in an ERC-20 version, which brings WETH into play.
+If you want to add ETH to a liquidity pool or use it as collateral, having it in an ERC-20 version is easier, which brings WETH into play.
 This provides the most compatibility across the blockchain and saves time developing new smart contracts.